 If you realize a capital gain from the sale or exchange of an asset and reinvest that gain into a qualified opportunity fund (QOF) within 180 days, you may be eligible for preferential tax treatment, including:

-- Deferral of capital gains tax on the sale or exchange of the original investment. - Forgiveness of as much as 15% (now 10% for present gain reinvestments) of the original gain. - Forgiveness of any NEW gain in the QOF.
+- Deferral of capital gains tax on the sale or exchange of the original investment. - Forgiveness of any NEW gain in the QOF.